ChilliCream/graphql-workshop/docs/7-subscriptions.md

     }
     ```

-1. Head back to the `AttendeeMutations` class in the `Attendees` directory and add the `` resolver to it:
+1. Head back to the `AttendeeMutations` class in the `Attendees` directory and add the `CheckInAttendeeAsync` resolver to it:

     ```csharp
     [UseApplicationDbContext]